wsmelton/stackdb/README.md

-# PSStackExchangeDb
+# Summary

-PowerShell module to build a SQL Server database from the StackExchange data archives
+PowerShell module to build an SQL Server database(s) from the [Stack Exchange Archives](https://archive.org/details/stackexchange).
+You can use this to create the database, tables and then import the data.